How do you set up a referral network of your own?

 How are you going to stay in touch?

 So, say for example each month, you’ve added one new referrer on and so over 10 months you might have got 10 new referrers.
 What’s the plan to stay in touch?

 Making sure that they’ve got a similar expectation.

 So that’s the key.
 It’s where are they going to come from, how do you get to them and then how do you warm them up to be an introducer for you?

-Want to get onto Partnership Track?
-Or set up a referral network, or start winning your own clients?
-Then take a look at my How To Make Partner Programme.
+*I’m not running the How to Make Partner programme any more but if you want to get onto Partnership Track, or set up a referral network, or start winning your own clients?
+Then take a look at becoming a member of Progress to Partner.